leonp/thisdaysportion/_posts/2020-05-08-endless-utopia.md

 ***

 Kraftwerk originated from the same 70’s German scene as Can, Neu, (K)Cluster <i>et al</i> (Schneider’s first band was the magnificently named Pissoff).
 If you don’t know about what is more or less affectionately termed <i>[Krautrock](https://en.wikipedia.org/wiki/Krautrock)</i>, you should look into it.
 It’s wildly experimental, funky, electronic, weird music; far more interesting to my mind than the cannon of US/UK rock and roll.
-And I _love_ Krautrock for its difference.

 Around 1973 Kraftwerk begin to _look_ different from other German longhair bands.
-On the cover of <cite>Ralf und Florian</cite>, Hütter looks like an engineer and Schneider the factory owner.
+On the cover of <cite>Ralf and Florian</cite>, Hütter resembles a factory engineer and Schneider the owner.
 Musically, they veer away from Can and Neu, focusing more on electronics.
 It wouldn’t be right to say they were the only band doing this – Cluster’s 1974 [<cite>Zuckerzeit</cite>](https://en.wikipedia.org/wiki/Zuckerzeit) consists of weird synth sounds and broken drum machine patterns – but they were the first band – anywhere – to use the sound of machines to create something purposefully _artificial_.

 Freed from notions of organic, “real” music Kraftwerk could explore humour, romanticism, rhythm, complexity, simplicity, minimalism, modernism and history to create _art_.
-Their genius lay in adopting contradictory ideas to produce a beautiful whole.
-For example, the instrumentation itself looks back to the expressionism and modernism of pre-Nazi Germany, while anticipating the everyday future of individual computing devices.
+Their genius lay in adopting contradictory, sometimes troubling German and European ideas to produce a beautiful whole that spoke of a new, better future.
+The instrumentation itself looks back to the expressionism and modernism of pre-Nazi Germany, while anticipating the everyday future of individual computing devices – it’s modern and nostalgic-modern, often at the same time.
 Kraftwerk can literally soundtrack a [pocket calculator](https://www.youtube.com/watch?v=eSBybJGZoCU) or a Fritz Lang film:

 <div class="vid">